-If you contract COVID-19 and must cancel your trip, you're likely to be covered if you have a standard travel insurance policy.
-Almost all travel insurance policies have a fear of traveling clause.
-According to AIG, one of the world's largest travel insurance providers, cancelling trips out of concern or fear of traveling associated with an illness, epidemic or pandemic, including coronavirus, is not covered.
+If you contract COVID-19 and must cancel your trip, you may be covered if you have a standard travel insurance policy.
+Most travel insurance policies have a clause that allows for cancellations due to fear of traveling associated with an illness, epidemic or pandemic, including coronavirus.
 If you decide to travel, consider purchasing a travel insurance policy or a separate emergency medical insurance plan just in case.
 Before buying a travel insurance policy, make sure to confirm the medical coverage requirements for your destination.

 The main coverage is to cancel your trip if you, a travel companion, or a member of your family become ill with Covid.
 A plan with CFAR coverage allows you to cancel your trip for any reason up to 48 hours before departure and receive a refund of up to 75% of the cost of the insured trip.
 Fear of travel is generally not an allowed reason, so you won't benefit from trip cancellation coverage for non-refundable payments made to a travel provider.
 If you don't want coverage for cancellations, interruptions, delays, or baggage, another option is a travel health insurance plan.